ddsbook/blog/2014/drafts/more-than-one-way-to-skin-a-data-frame-subset.md

 Title: More Than One Way To Skin (and time) A Data Frame Subset
 Date: 2014-04-03 16:11:47
-Category: dataanalysis
+Category: analysis
-Status: draft
-Tags: R
+Tags: R, Fundamentals
 Slug: more-than-one-way-to-skin-a-data-frame-subset
 Author: Bob Rudis (@hrbrmstr)